 Plot: Myuutwo (Mewtwo) was a clone created from the legendary Pokemon Myuu (Mew).
 Uncertain of his purpose in life, he rebels against the scientists who created him and Sakaki (Giovanni) who betrayed him.
 He wants revenge, he wants a purpose, he wants his life to have meaning…And no one will get in his way.

 Breakdown: I am actually excited to be reviewing this.
-My views on the first movie in terms of the dubbed version have been so tarnished.
+My views on the first movie in terms of the dubbed version have been tarnished.
 My nostalgia goggles weren’t removed for that review, they were stomped on and eaten by goggle-eating sharks, which breaks my heart.

-However, the movie (dubbed) was a complete train wreck.
+However, the movie (dubbed) was a train wreck.
 Despite it trying to give a good message, it was being way too overly preachy about it and didn’t seem to realize that the message it was trying to give was completely hypocritical given the show they were using.
-There were too many errors that couldn’t be forgiven, the side characters they introduced were complete throwaways and they supposedly changed the entirety of the script and story, including Myuutwo’s motivations and overall goal.
+There were too many errors that couldn’t be forgiven, the side characters they introduced were throwaways and they supposedly changed the entirety of the script and story, including Myuutwo’s motivations and overall goal.

 Second of all, Pikachu’s in it twice.
 Once on Satoshi’s shoulder, another down below.
 Despite this movie being called Myuutwo Strikes Back, look at how small Myuutwo and Myuu are in this poster.
 I didn’t even realize where they were when I first glanced at it.